Oxford Mini plant marks 100 years of car production

 Twenty cars were built each week at the start, and 393 Bullnose Morris's were built in that founding year.

-The first prototype for the first Mini was approved in July 1958 and it went into production the following year.'One wiper'
+The first prototype for the first Mini was approved in July 1958 and it went into production the following year.

 Peter Tothill, a former production engineer at the plant from 1950 to 1982, who died earlier this year, said he had seen big differences between the Mini he helped to develop and the modern Mini.